tomerfiliba-org/rpyc/docs/docs/async.rst

     res = async_sleep(5)

 Which means your client can continue working normally, while the server performs the request.
-Do note, however, that the server is "busy" sleeping, and will not respond to new requests until the operation completes (unless you started your request on a separate thread)
+There are several pitfalls using :func:`async
+<pyc.utils.helpers.async>`, be sure to read the Notes_ section!

 You can test for completion using ``res.ready``, wait for completion using ``res.wait()``, and get the result using ``res.value``.
 You may set a timeout for the result using